MicrosoftDocs/power-platform/power-platform/alm/devops-github-actions.md

 [This topic is pre-release documentation and is subject to change.]

 [GitHub Actions](https://help.github.com/articles/about-github-actions) enable developers to build automated software development lifecycle workflows.
 With GitHub Actions for the Microsoft Power Platform you can create workflows in your repository to build, test, package, release and deploy apps, perform automation, manage bots and other components built on the Microsoft Power Platform.
-Available GitHub Actions include the following:
+Available GitHub Actions include the following capabilities:

 <ul><li>Import/export of application metadata (also known as
 solutions) that contain the various platform components such as customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), canvas apps, model-driven apps, UI flows, virtual agents, AI Builder models, and connectors between development environments and source control.</li></ul>